A Liberty Institute

 - Offices– for research, management and administrative support

-- Manufacturing Area— space reserved for Minimax Concrete Corp & other projects
+- Manufacturing Area— space reserved for Minimax Concrete Corp & other project

 - Accounting/Admin Support